2019 Employee Benefits LawSM Update-16th Annual Advanced Seminar

 - Implementation of Best Practices - Corporate Governance Standards in Employee Plan Administration

 - Employee Plan Fiduciaries: Why You are One, What Your Duties Are, What Your Liability is

 - Trimming Your Employee Plan Administration Expense Budget - What Expenses Can You Charge to Your Plan?

 - Cost Effective Management of Your Plan's Service Providers: Getting the Services You Pay For and are Entitled to Receive

 - Implementation of an Employee Plan Compliance Calendar

-Déjà Vu All Over Again: The Brave New World of Onsite Clinics: What compliance issues and traps arise in connection with onsite clinics.
-The potential impact on HSAs and health care reform implications.
+Deja-vu all over again: The Brave New World of Onsite Clinics: What compliance issues and traps arise in connection with onsite clinics.
+Potential impact on HSAs and health care reform implications.